MonkeyAndres/MonkeyAndres.github.io/_posts/2021-11-11-advice-on-how-to-choose-your-career-path.md

 Now that you're aware of the distinction between your talents and passions, they could be either aligned or not.

 If talents and passions are aligned, you should already have the decision clear.
-You must also remember that talent isn't enough and you have to hone your abilities everyday to achieve greatness.
+You must also remember that talent isn't enough, and you have to hone your abilities every day to achieve greatness.

 In the other hand, if talents and passions aren't aligned, you have it more difficult.
 You have to choose between your passions and talents, no matter what you choose you must aim to be the best in that field.